IS JESUS A DEMI-GOD?

 The ancient Greek poets, Homer, Pindar, and Hesiod described dead heroes as “half gods.”
 The Roman poet Ovid used the term in reference to minor gods.
 The writer Capella proposed a hierarchy of gods; i.e., major gods, genii, demigods, semones, and the lesser fauns and satyrs.
 In historic Hindu there are half gods, half humans called devas that fit the usage of the word demigods.
 Heracles (Hercules) and Karna were demigods.i

-Hercules, demi-god Image based on Wiki-Commons statue of Hercules I have mentioned about me being indoctrinated in my youth by the Jehovah Witness and Seventh-Day Adventist brand of Christianity.
+Hercules, demi-god Image adapted from Wiki-Commons statue of Hercules I have mentioned about me being indoctrinated in my youth by the Jehovah Witness and Seventh-Day Adventist brand of Christianity.

 “Church workers” knock on your door.
 You will learn their attitude toward Jesus if the workers are invited to teach a Bible class in your home.
 According to them Jesus is not deity.
 He is not God.
 Jesus is but an angel.
 And an argument is made from the original Greek in John 1:1, “Jesus as the Word is a god” and not “the God.”
 In other words, Jesus is a demi-god.